 Bar Tailed Godwit

-The group marks Bar-tailed Godwit with white flags bearing two alphanumeric characters on the left tibia (=upper leg) and a plain scheme marker on the right tibia.
+Bar-tailed Godwit are marked with white flags bearing two alphanumeric characters on the left tibia (=upper leg) and a plain scheme marker on the right tibia.
 Birds caught prior to 2016 have a white scheme marker, birds marked from 2016 onwards have an orange scheme marker.
-This project started in 2010 and the group has recorded over 500 sightings allowing precise survival estimates to be made, and it is the only project in the UK to provide such information.
-The project also provides information regarding the migratory patterns of Bar-tailed Godwit with regular sightings from the Netherlands and the Baltic countries on the migration routes which help confirm previous metal ring recovery data.
-Many Bar-tailed Godwits pass through the Wash as they migrate between summer breeding and wintering areas.
-Observations of WWRG colour-flagged Godwits in northern Norway and the Canary Islands highlight the wide range of locations occupied by ‘our’ birds at different times of year.
+This project started in 2010 and the group has recorded over 1300 sightings allowing precise survival estimates to be made, and it is the only project in the UK to provide such information.
+The project also provides information regarding the migratory patterns of Bar-tailed Godwit which help confirm previous metal ring recovery data.
+Bar-Tailed Godwit breed in Northern Siberia and migrate across Northern Europe to a range of wintering locations including the Waddensee (on the Dutch / German coast), the Wash and the coast of West Africa.
+This is reflected by a range of sighting locations of Wash-flagged birds that includes Russia, Northern Norway, the Netherlands and the Canary Islands.

 The group marks Greenshank with two colour rings on each tibia in collaboration with wader researchers elsewhere in the UK (particularly in the Solent estuary) to expand our knowledge regarding the distribution of Greenshank; the migratory patterns of these elegant birds are still poorly understood.
 This project has already provided interesting data: a bird marked by the group in August 2015 has been subsequently encountered in 2016 and 2017 on its breeding grounds at Tromsø in Norway, the most northerly encounter of British-ringed Greenshank to date.

 The group marks Turnstone with a black scheme marker ring on the left tibia and two colour rings on the left tarsus (= lower leg) and two colour rings on the right tarsus.
 The confiding nature of Turnstone mean that these birds can be encountered with binoculars or even the naked eye on sea fronts all around the Norfolk coast (including Hunstanton promenade and Cromer pier).
-This project has been running for over ten years and continues to provide data enhancing our understanding of the average lifespan of Turnstone and further recruitment into this project will provide sufficient numbers of sightings to provide survival estimates.
+This project has been running for over fifteen years and continues to provide data enhancing our understanding of the average lifespan of Turnstone.
+Several hundred sightings have allowed ongoing estimates of survival rates in recent years.

 The group participates in the project that studies the Black-tailed Godwits breeding in Iceland.
 This project involves researchers from Iceland, Ireland, Britain, France and Portugal and has greatly improved our understanding of how birds migrate (did you know: paired birds winter in different countries), how birds use farmland habitat in the Icelandic breeding grounds and estuaries in winter, and how bird populations respond to environmental change.
 The project uses up to four colour rings of a range of colours to identify individuals.